mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

 ## What is Nagle's algorithm?

-Nagle’s algorithm was introduced by John Nagle, [RFC 896](https://datatracker.ietf.org/doc/html/rfc896), to address the *“Small-Packet Problem”* in TCP, which arises when a stream of very small data segments (e.g., keystrokes or one-byte messages) flood the network, causing excessive network overhead.
+Nagle’s algorithm was introduced by John Nagle, [RFC 896](https://datatracker.ietf.org/doc/html/rfc896), to address the *"Small-Packet Problem"* in TCP, which arises when a stream of very small data segments (e.g., keystrokes or one-byte messages) flood the network, causing excessive network overhead.

 Each TCP packet carries headers (TCP, IP, Ethernet) that can amount to 40+ bytes of overhead on top of the actual payload.
 If an application sends many small packets (e.g., 1-byte payloads each time), network overhead skyrockets.